semaphoreci/docs/docs/examples/heroku-deployment.md

 For designing custom delivery pipelines, consult the [promotions reference documentation][promotions-ref].

+At this point, one of the following authentication methods can be chosen:
+- [HTTP authentication][http-method]

+or
+- [SSH authentication][ssh-method]

+**Note**: Heroku announced that SSH authentication method will be deprecated since November 30, 2021.

-## Define Heroku deployment
+## Heroku deployment through SSH authentication
+[ssh-method]: #heroku-deployment-through-ssh-authentication

 In this example we're going to configure Heroku deployment using SSH Git transport.

 ### Create a deploy key